Memorializing the history of baseball in South Bend……re-creating the charm of American centuries past.

 Our city is only as vibrant as we make it.
 This public facility, owned and maintained by South Bend Venues, Parks & Arts, will be available for all to use — youth and adults — and improve the quality of life in South Bend.

 Public Art and Local History

-Murals by local artists will adorn the left field wall and, along with plaques and storyboards, will tell the story of baseball in South Bend.
+Murals by local and national artists will adorn the left field wall and, along with plaques and storyboards, that will tell the story of baseball in South Bend.
 Wood and brick construction with vintage elements will evoke ballfields of the past.
-With support from the historically-inspired Sappy Moffitt Baseball League, the vision is for this facility to become a “living museum” that will teach and preserve part of our past for future generations.
+The vision is for this facility to become a “living museum” that will teach and preserve part of our past for future generations.

 Pledging Your Support

 This campaign presents you with the opportunity to take part in a community project to build a baseball field that will be a uniquely beautiful, handcrafted public facility with the charm of American centuries past.
-Thank you for your generosity and for your support of the Sappy Moffitt Field Campaign!
+Thank you for your generosity and for your support of the Foundry Field Campaign!

 How often do you get a chance to be part of something bigger than yourself?
 Contribute to your community?
 This is a unique opportunity that I’m grateful to have. ~Michael Hebbeler, Sappy Moffit Field Foundation

 Thank you for joining the effort with a monetary pledge toward the total Phase 1 project cost of $145,000.
 As a donor of $500 or more, you will be eligible to have your name inscribed on a special plaque displayed at Foundry Field.
 Gifts may be pledged over a one-year period and all contributions are tax-deductible to the amount provided by law.